katzenpost/katzenpost/specs/pki.rst

-   The epoch_number field of the reveal struct is compared with the epoch that is currently being voted on. reveal_too_early and reveal_too_late are replied back to the autohrity to report their reveal was not accepted.
+   The epoch_number field of the reveal struct is compared with the epoch that is currently being voted on. reveal_too_early and reveal_too_late are replied back to the authority to report their reveal was not accepted.
 The status code reveal_not_authorized is used if the Authority is rejected.
 The reveal_already_received is used to report that a valid reveal command was already received for this